aksommerville/zerosigma/README.md

 - [x] Playing around fast, I ended up one pixel above the ground on a platform, on map:1.
 Unclear how.
 Jump power did not reset until I walked off the platform.
 - - Happens pretty reliably if you climb onto a ladder from the ground, then climb it back down all the way.
 Main symptom is you won't be allowed to pick flowers.
 - - Need to cheat `graviting` back on as you exit a ladder.
 Huh, seems like I was just always hopping off ladders above the ground.
+- [ ] NW: Make some variety in the pit, it's boring.
+- [ ] SW: Can I prevent the player from scaling the left wall instead of the right?